-Having discharged that tiresome responsibility, may I now offer their congratulations on your astounding success?
-You've restored the situation brilliantly and knocked the English on their heels.
+Now, having discharged that tiresome responsibility, may I offer their discreet congratulations on your astounding success?
+You've restored the situation brilliantly, and knocked the English on their heels.
 The Italians can scarcely believe what you have accomplished; they are acting like men again at Comando Supremo rather than frightened rabbits.
-More importantly, your victory has forced Berlin to rethink the Afrikan situation and consider new objectives.
-You have created an entirely new war in this desert, Generalleutnant!
+More importantly, your victory has forced Berlin to rethink the African situation and consider new objectives.
+You have created an entirely new war in this desert, Herr Generalleutnant!
 Well done!